mcellteam/mcell/libmcell/documentation/generated/introspection.rst

 * | **geometry_object**: GeometryObject = None
   | Set only for surface molecules.
-  | Object on whose surface is the molecule located.
+  | Is set to a reference to the geometry object on whose surface is the molecule located.

 * | **wall_index**: int = -1
   | Set only for surface molecules.